ayota/ddl_nlp/README.md

 python fun_3000/get_corpus.py -s path_to_search_file -d run_1

 ```
+Where 'path_to_search_file' is a txt file with a list of terms you want to search.

-By default, the script fetches one result.
+By default, the script fetches the top result from each source ('wikipedia', 'arxiv', 'pub med' and 'medline')
+for each term in the 'search_file'.
 This can be changed by setting the `-r` option.
-Both search term and directory name are required,
+Both search term and directory
+name are required.

 #### Pulling from individual sources

-Data can be pulled from each source individually by importing the ingestion module.
+Data can be pulled from each source individually by importing the ingestion module and running the individual commands.
+get_corpus is simply a wrapper that grabs everything.

 ##### Wikipedia

-Grabs up to the desired number of results (defined by results parameter) for the specified search term (term) and puts them in the specified directory (data_dir). **update when wikipedia ingest updated to exclude reference/notes section**
+Grabs up to the desired number of results (defined by results parameter `-r`) for the specified search term (term) and
+puts them in the specified directory (data_dir). **update when wikipedia ingest updated to exclude reference/notes section**

 ```
 import ingestion

 wiki_search = ingestion.wikipedia_ingest
-wiki_search.get_wikipedia_pages(term, data_dir, results)
+wiki_search.get_wikipedia_pages(term={some_term}, data_dir={data/some_run}, results= {some int})
 ```

 ##### Medical abstracts
-Grabs up to the desired number of results (defined by results paramter) for the specified search term (term) and puts them in the specified directory (data_dir).
+Grabs up to the desired number of results (defined by results parameter) for the specified search term (term) and puts
+them in the specified directory (data_dir).

 This will search three journal sites with STEM articles: